“You can’t judge someone’s internal state by their external attributes.”

 January 2019 | St. Martin’s Press

-Opening Hook: Make-up artist seeks quick cash by being a liar.
+Filed Under: Make-up artist seeks quick cash by being a liar

 I’m a total sucker for anything that is psychologically leaning.
 And I don’t mean the trend of “psychological thrillers.”
 I mean real psychology, human nature, predicting behaviour and analyzing it.
 I’m a straight-up glutton when it comes to that kind of heady shit.

-But in the here and now that we find ourselves trapped in (there’s been some kind of tear in the fabric of our universe and we ended up in a strange hell where Trump and Putin are going to destroy all life on Earth, I’m sure of it,) I’m just a girl with a deep fascination for dark psychology and no way to really express that except to watch endless true crime documentaries and read books like An Anonymous Girl, and have people think I’m weird.
+But in the here and now that we find ourselves trapped in (there’s been some kind of tear in the fabric of our universe and we ended up in a strange hell where Trump and Putin are going to destroy all life on Earth, I’m sure of it,) I’m just a girl with a deep fascination for psychology and no way to really express that except to watch endless true crime documentaries and read books like An Anonymous Girl, and have people think I’m weird.
+It’s worth it.

-The basic gist is this: 28-year-old makeup artist Jess, needs some cash because living in NYC is expensive AF, but compounded by also trying to cover the medical bills of her brain-damaged younger sister, she’s barely getting by.
+The basic gist is this: Makeup artist Jess needs money ASAP because between living in NYC is expensive and trying to cover the medical bills of her brain-damaged younger sister, she’s barely getting by.
 She overhears from a client a way to make a quick $500.
 All she has to do is participate in a psychological study on morality and ethics conducted by Dr. Shields, a highly respected psychologist and professor who charges a cool $425 an hour for her services.

 Bitch better fix every one of my neuroses, even the ones I don’t know I have for $425 an hour.
 Just saying.